 It was largely believed that the outcome of the contest would rest on the answers to two questions: would Chavez be able to land enough body blows to cut Taylor’s speed?
 And would the confident Taylor restrain himself from engaging in an all-out brawl?
 The questions, and their answers, were inextricably linked.
 Had Taylor opted to box from a distance, scoring with quick combinations before moving out of harm’s way, a winning outcome would’ve been virtually guaranteed.
 But Taylor had always been a warrior, a brave battler who had to be chased out of the sparring ring by his trainers.
 The quintessential “Philly fighter,” he loved to rumble and he was driven now by a desire to both honour the City of Brotherly Love and to beat the tough Chavez at his own game.

-But in round ten a change in momentum was evident, with Chavez getting close to Taylor and connecting more frequently.
-The more pressure Chavez applied, the more Taylor chose to stand his ground, as a result not only of his courage, but also of his diminishing stamina.
+But in round ten a change in momentum was evident and the more pressure Chavez applied, the more Taylor chose to stand his ground, as a result not only of his courage, but also of his diminishing stamina.
 As Chavez’s attack mounted, the fight became a grueling war of attrition.
 The largely Mexican crowd–stirring itself into a frenzy–by now disdained their seats and cheered the bull-like Julio on.
-The tenth and eleventh rounds were the most furious of the fight and the most damaging for Taylor.
-As the two warriors returned to their corners after round eleven, with a mere three minutes to go, victory remained within reach for both men.
+Rounds ten and eleven were the most furious of the fight and the most damaging for Taylor.
+As the two warriors returned to their corners with a mere three minutes to go, victory remained within reach for both.
 For Taylor, by decision; for Chavez if somehow, in the final round, he could cash in on the punishment he had mercilessly meted out in the last few rounds.

 Then came the finale, a finish as dramatic and controversial as any in the long history of the sport.
 The sequence transpiring in the bout’s dying seconds was a direct result of the pounding Taylor had absorbed, punishment that left him with a broken orbital bone and made him urinate blood after the fight.
 While Meldrick’s corner must have known that Taylor held a sizable lead on the scorecards, and despite watching him spit blood and peer out from horribly swollen eyes, they inexplicably urged him to go after Chavez in the final round.
 Meanwhile Chavez’s corner knew they were fighting a losing battle and only a knockout could keep the Mexican’s undefeated record intact.
 Drama was all but guaranteed in the final chapter of an already epic battle.